jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

 reree
 ```

 There are a few, but unfortunately they all have at least one repeated character.
-Now, if we look closely at the dictionary we can see that it does not contain plurals.
-Since `s` is the sixth most frequent character, I replaced `o` with `s` and, after removing any words with dupliated letters, end up with:
+Since `s` is the sixth most frequent character, I replaced `o` with `s` and, after removing any words with duplicated letters, end up with:

 ```
 arise